Peterson Car Week

 This charismatic 1956 Porsche 356A Outlaw is the pick of Juan Garcia, Premier Financial Services’ West Coast Sales Manager.
 Porsche collectors, restorers, and enthusiasts have long enjoyed Porsche’s cornerstone 356 line.
 It is praised in all of its many forms, often with performance enhancements, and suspension tweaks.
 Additionally, it often features other upgrades suitable for fast touring and vintage racing and rally events.
 This car is often referred to as “Outlaw” renditions of Porsche’s venerable 356-series models.
 Modified examples run the gamut from mild to wild.
 They have gained the acceptance of even the most committed marque enthusiasts and collectors.
 This is due to their imaginative upgrades, fine details and startling performance.

 This vehicle is equipped with twin driving lamps, fender-mounted mirrors, racing numbers and ventilated steel wheels sans hubcaps.
 This Outlaw is based on Porsche’s already desirable 356A.
 The 365A marked the definitive turning point in Porsche history.
 Moving away from the use of adaptations of the relatively humble, yet nonetheless proven VW-based mechanicals of the earlier cars.
-Sporting a coveted factory sunroof, this 1956 Porsche 356A Outlaw is a tasteful example.
+Moreover, sporting a coveted factory sunroof, this 1956 Porsche 356A Outlaw is a tasteful example.
 It boasts period performance details and features, delivering a great blend of classic Porsche with a heightened overall experience possessed by few original cars.

 Lease from Auction with Premier